 Clearly, there are a number of options to consider and not everyone is suitable for braces or other alternative treatments.

 Your Dentist or Specialist can discuss ALL the options with you, perhaps including Traditional and alternative Quicker Brace options, Restorative, Smile makeovers, Whitening etc.

-Although the published evidence base is poor in Orthodontics, what it does show to a moderate degree is that IF treatment times take longer than 1 year, then the risks associated with moving roots through bone, such as dead nerves, root resorption, decay on the teeth or gum recession etc, is very low but does increase substantially after 12 months - thus treatments that take less than 12 months are not only more convenient, but relatively 'healthier' as the risks and degree of side-effects are reduced with reduced treatment times, and the opposite of course - everyone should be aware of this aspect too!
+Although the published evidence base is plentiful but poor quality generally in Orthodontics, what it does show to a moderate degree is that IF treatment times take longer than 1 year, then this worsens the risks associated with moving roots through bone, such as dead nerves, root resorption, decay on the teeth or gum recession etc; it is very low but risks do increase substantially after 12 months - thus treatments that take less than 12 months are not only more convenient, but relatively 'healthier' as the risks and degree of side-effects are reduced with reduced treatment times, and the opposite applies of course - everyone should be aware of this aspect too!